imagekitio/docs-keep-a-changelog/media-library/overview/draft-assets.md

 ![Upload files in draft state by default](<../../.gitbook/assets/publish-file-on-upload-setting.png>)

-## Publish or unpublish a file

-You can change the state of a file from draft to published from the media library.
-Select a file and open the 'Publish or unpublish file' popup.
-You can check the option to publish or unpublish a file here.
-If you want this change to apply to all versions of the file, check the 'Include file versions' option.

-## Publish or unpublish multiple files
+## Publish or unpublish files

 {% hint style="info" %}
 **Limits**
 You can only publish or unpublish at most 100 files at once.
 {% endhint %}

-Like a single file, you can publish or unpublish multiple files simultaneously.
-Select multiple files and open the 'Publish or unpublish file' popup.
+You can publish or unpublish a single or multiple files at once.
+Select the files and open the 'Publish or unpublish file' popup.
 You can check the option to publish or unpublish a file here.
 If you want this change to apply to all versions of the files, check the 'Include file versions' option.
-Unlike a single file, this operation happens asynchronously.
+This operation happens asynchronously.

 ![Publish or unpublish a files](<../../.gitbook/assets/publish-unpublish-file-modal.png>)